Immediate Past President:

 Dr Tse is a professor in the Department of Anatomical and Cellular Pathology, Prince of Wales Hospital and the Chinese University of Hong Kong.
 He is the vice president for Asia for IAP, and the president-elect of the Hong Kong division of International Academy of Pathology.
 He is currently the regional editor for Histopathology, section head for Diagnostic Pathology, Associate editor for Pathology, editorial advisory board member for Cancer Cytopathology, and editorial board member for other journals including Acta Cytologica, Chinese Pathology Journal, Modern Pathology, Seminars in Diagnostic Pathology and others.
-Dr. Tse has given many invited presentations, convened regional and international meetings and has published actively in breast pathology, and has published more than 300 peer reviewed articles.
+Dr. Tse has given many invited presentations, convened regional and international meetings and has published actively in breast pathology.

 Dr Philip Iau

 Dr Iau graduated from the National University of Singapore in 1989, obtained his FRCS in 1994 and his MD-PhD in 2004.
 He presently heads the Breast Cancer Workgroup at the National University Hospital, a multi - disciplinary treatment team consisting of surgeons, oncologists, radiologists and breast care nursing.
 His main clinical area of expertise is in breast cancer surgery, with a particular interest in reconstruction following breast conserving surgery and sentinel node biopsy.
 His work has been widely published in international journals and meetings, with a research interest mainly in BRCA gene mutations.
 At the national level he co - chaired to committee for Breast Cancer Clinical Practice Guidelines in 2002, and is presently the vice president of the Asian Breast Disease Association.